-7.2.1.12 Mod\Abs
+7.2.1.6 Mod\Abs

-Mod\Abs is pulled up to Host\Vcc on the host board and grounded in the XFP-RF module to indicate that the module is present.
-Mod\Abs goes high when the XFP-RF module is physically absent from a host slot.
+Mod\Abs is pulled up to Host\Vcc on the host board and grounded in the SFP-RF module.
+Mod\Abs is then asserted high when the SFP-RF module is physically absent from a host slot.